gracehu0405/Gun-of-the-Sentry/README.md

 Below, each component is described in detail:

 ## Hardware

-Essentially, the nerf gun is mounted on a rotating platform.
+The nerf gun is mounted on a rotating platform.
 Four acrylic arms were laser cut out to hold and stabilize the gun, and adhesives anchor it in place.
 A base made of foam poster board is rotated by a servo motor, powered by 5V.
 A Raspberry Pi Model A+ (V1.1, 2014) is used to control the motor, keyboard, sensors, arducam, and graphics.

 --Insert photos--